Cancer Survivor Shares 3 Tips to Enhance Your Visit to NIH

 There are so many factors beyond our control that it’s a good idea to control what you can by being prepared to wait.
 Clear your calendar for the day.
 Make back-up arrangements for childcare or work projects.
 Bring snacks, reading material, and a cell phone charger.
 Wear layers in case it’s cold while you’re waiting.
 Bring something hot or cold to drink.
-How about a note pad and pen to write down thoughts or questions that pop-up while you’re waiting?
-Download a book to listen to.
+How about a notepad and pen to write down thoughts or questions that pop up while you’re waiting?
+Download an audiobook to listen to.
 Bring a knitting project.
 Bring whatever you enjoy to help make waiting less of a chore and more of a gift of free time.

 3. Bring a Buddy